Isaiah Wilson: College career

 Wilson redshirted his first year at Georgia in 2017.
 He became a starter in 2018 and started in all but one game in the 2018 and 2019 seasons.
-Wilson was named to the second-team All-SEC in 2019.
-He entered the 2020 NFL Draft, forgoing two years of college eligibility.
+Wilson was named to the second-team All-Southeastern Conference in 2019.
+He entered the 2020 NFL draft, forgoing two years of college eligibility.

 Professional career

 Tennessee Titans

-Wilson became the 29th overall draft pick in the first round of the 2020 NFL Draft when he was chosen by the Tennessee Titans.
+Wilson became the 29th overall draft pick in the first round of the 2020 NFL draft when he was chosen by the Tennessee Titans.
 He was expected to compete with veteran Dennis Kelly for the open starting right tackle position.
-Wilson was placed on the reserve/COVID-19 list by the team at the start of training camp on July 28, 2020 before returning to the active roster when he signed a four-year rookie contract on August 3, 2020.
+Wilson was placed on the reserve/COVID-19 list by the team at the start of training camp on July 28, 2020, before returning to the active roster when he signed a four-year rookie contract on August 3, 2020.
 He was placed back on the reserve/COVID-19 list on September 6, 2020.
 Wilson was activated from the reserve/COVID list on October 10, 2020.
 On December 5, 2020, Wilson was suspended for the Titans' Week 13 game against the Cleveland Browns due to a violation of team rules.
 He was reinstated from suspension on December 7, 2020 but was placed on the reserve/non-football illness list on December 9, 2020.
-He finished the season playing in one game, appearing for one snap in the third quarter of the Titans' Week 12, 45–26 win against the Indianapolis Colts.
+He finished the season playing in one game, appearing for only 4 snaps (3 on offense and 1 on special teams) of the Titans' Week 12, 45–26 win against the Indianapolis Colts.

 On February 22, 2021, Wilson posted and then deleted a tweet saying he would no longer play football as a Titan.